-Once your baby is rolling, crawling or tottering around your home, any innocent piece of furniture with sharp corners can cause damage.
-In order to avoid bumps, bruises or tears, it’s worth thinking about alternatives to literally bubble-wrapping the contents of
+Once your baby is rolling, crawling or tottering around your home, any innocent piece of furniture with its sharp corners can cause damage.
+In order to avoid bumps, bruises or tears, it’s worth thinking about alternatives to literally bubble wrapping the contents of your home.

 What’s on the market?

 Thankfully there are plenty of items you can buy to protect your child from sharp corners.
-Corner guards, corner cushions, corner protectors, table-edge protectors; they all basically do the same thing.
-You attach them to the offending furniture to provide a soft barrier between sharp edges and corners, and your baby’s soft head and eyes.
-They may not always be pretty but they will give you peace of mind as your mini-explorer rolls around the floor, under chairs and in-between cabinets and tables.
+Corner guards, corner cushions, corner protectors, table-edge protectors - they all basically do the same thing.
+You attach them to the offending furniture to provide a soft barrier between sharp edges and corners, and your baby’s soft head.
+They may not always be pretty but they will give you peace of mind as your mini explorer rolls around the floor, under chairs and in-between cabinets and tables.

 On the move

 When babies first come home from the hospital, they spend most of their time nestled up in a cocoon of blankets, snoozing the day away (if not the night!)
 What harm can come of them, you may well ask?
 But these little bundles soon become more alert, start to roll around, pull themselves up and are on the move, and then it’s a whole different story.
 Babies and toddlers are small and adventurous.
 They can get just about anywhere.